How to Make Gochugaru

 - Easy to Store!

-- Dried Red Chilis –Traditionally gochugaru uses Cheongyang chili peppers.
+- Dried Red Chilis –Traditionally, gochugaru uses Cheongyang chili peppers.
 This is a medium variety of hot peppers.
-This type of pepper is very popular in South Korea.
-They get their name from Cheongyang county where they are abundant.
-This spicy type of pepper is related to traditional Korean chili peppers only much spicier.
+This type of pepper is prevalent in South Korea.
+They get their name from Cheongyang County, where they are abundant.
+This spicy type of pepper is related to traditional Korean chili peppers, which are much more pungent.

 Cheongyang chili peppers land at about 10,000 on the Scoville heat scale.
 This makes them hotter than a jalapeno but not as hot as a serrano pepper.